Thursday, September 29, 2011

 Baking supply ready for the holidays

 I pulled out my baking basket yesterday to make a few batches of cookies to freeze and thought I'd better get it cleaned up and see what I needed for holiday baking.
-I think a basket like this is a great idea if you love to bake - it keeps you from having to fish around in your dark pantry for those little bottles and boxes of things!
+I think a basket like this is a great idea if you love to bake - it keeps you from having to fish around in your dark pantry for those little bottles and boxes.

 I got this stackable basket from Wally World.
 It was just the right size.
 I don't put my spices in there, like cinnamon and such, since they live in the spice cabinet.
 And the containers of sugar and flour are way too big.
 But for the cocoa, baking powder, salt, etc., it's perfect.